BUGS-NYU/schedge/README.md

 ## Contributing
 Please take a look at [contributing guide](docs/CONTRIBUTING.md).
 It will provide you a general overview of the project and how to contribute.

+We value your feedback!
+If you encounter any issues or have suggestions for improving Schedge, please don't hesitate to reach out to us.
+Your input helps us enhance the quality and reliability of the data provided by Schedge.

+Stay updated on the latest changes to Schedge!
+You can subscribe to notifications or check for announcements on our website to receive alerts about updates to the data source and any improvements to Schedge.

+We extend our gratitude to all contributors who have helped enhance Schedge and provide valuable feedback.
+Your contributions are invaluable in making Schedge a more reliable and efficient tool for NYU students.